mark-ssh/startups-app/README.md

-This is a Startup Library Web App currently being built with NextJs.
+This is a Startups Library Web App currently being built with NextJs and API from Sanity.